-English courses and end of course tests
+English courses and End-of-Course tests

 When and where

 English courses normally take place in the second semester/trimester and are organised according to the proficiency level achieved at the Placement test.
-In-person learning is held where your degree course lessons are scheduled.

 Attendance is compulsory

-Those who do not pass the end of course test at their first try have 5 more tries at their disposal to pass it.
+Those who do not pass the end-of-course test at their first try have 5 more tries at their disposal to pass it.